Isucceededlife/Isucceededlife/README.md

 - I do not have any Adult x Minor ships, don't ask me for any.
 - Don't ask me for incest ships either, never liked them.
 - I actively hate darkshippers.
-- I simply like fiction
+- I simply like fiction, you may ask me to elaborate.
 - that's all, sorry if this is poorly written.
 Whisper me any questions :/ or dm me on discord I guess.